Too Allergic

 Yes, sterling silver is super hypoallergenic, and yes, (real) sterling silver IS nickel-free, but there’s a catch to it.
 Read on to find out more.

-From the posts here about nickel allergies, I did mention how almost 30% of the world’s population is sensitive to nickel, and nickel is the number one cause of most contact allergic reaction.
-The percentage number of people susceptible to nickel allergy is so high that it has its name, nickel dermatitis
+From the posts here about nickel allergies, I did mention how almost 30% of the world’s population is sensitive to nickel, and nickel is the number one cause of most contact allergic reactions.
+The percentage of people susceptible to nickel allergy is so high that it has its name, nickel dermatitis

 So, is sterling silver real?
 What is REAL sterling silver?

-Since sterling silver is an alloy, comprising of 92.5% silver and 7.5% copper, some jewelers would replace the 7.5% copper with 7.5% nickel ( sometimes that’ll include nickel together with some other metals), to save cost, and to add to its “whiteness”!
+Since sterling silver is an alloy, comprising 92.5% silver and 7.5% copper, some jewelers would replace the 7.5% copper with 7.5% nickel ( sometimes that’ll include nickel together with some other metals), to save cost, and add to its “whiteness”!
 And NO, the US government can’t do much about it, at least for now, not with the present regulations it has in place in governing the allowed percentage of nickel being used in jewelry, the reason I say so has been mentioned here.

 So what happens when these jewelers choose to alloy silver with nickel?